Zelenskyy on Trump-Putin summit: "Talks about us, without us, will not work" for Ukraine

 "Our territories are illegally occupied.
 For the Russians, Donbas is a springboard for a future new offensive.
 If we leave Donbas of our own accord or under pressure, we will invite a third war," Zelenskyy said.

-The summit between Mr. Trump and Putin is the first in-person meeting between Putin and a sitting U.S. president since Russia invaded Ukraine.
-It was described as "a listening exercise for the president," by White House press secretary Karoline Leavitt Tuesday.
+The summit between Mr. Trump and Putin is the first in-person meeting between Putin and a sitting U.S. president since Russia invaded Ukraine more than three years ago.

+The meeting will take place at Joint Base Elmendorf-Richardson, on the northern edge of Anchorage, a senior White House official told CBS News on Tuesday.
+Given that it is peak tourist season in Alaska, there were few viable options to host the talks.
+Possible venues for the high-stakes meeting also needed to meet security requirements.

+White House press secretary Karoline Leavitt told reporters earlier Tuesday that the mechanics of the meeting were "still being ironed out."

 "Only one party that's involved in this war is going to be present, and so this is for the president to go and to get, again, a more firm and better understanding of how we can hopefully bring this war to an end," Leavitt said.